ecomfe/edp-browser-launcher2/README.md

 You can launch browsers headlessly (using [Xvfb](http://en.wikipedia.org/wiki/Xvfb) or with [PhantomJS](http://phantomjs.org/)) and set the proxy configuration on the fly.

-It's a fork of [substack/browser-launcher](https://github.com/substack/browser-launcher) repository which seems to be no longer maintained.
+It's a fork of [benderjs/browser-launcher2](hhttps://github.com/benderjs/browser-launcher2).

-## Differences from *browser-launcher*
+## Differences from *browser-launcher2*

-- contains fixes and pull requests for unresolved issues reported in original repository
-- `launcher.browsers` is an array of local browsers only, not an object as it was before
-- `launch` callback returns an `Instance` instead of a child process, see API section for more details
-- uses [win-detect-browsers](https://github.com/vweevers/win-detect-browsers) for browser detection on Windows
-- more browsers supported
+- config directory relies on package name
+- change plist.parseFile to plist.parse

 ## Supported browsers

 The goal for this module is to support all major browsers on every desktop platform.

-At the moment, `browser-launcher2` supports following browsers on Windows, Unix and OS X:
+At the moment, `edp-browser-launcher2` supports following browsers on Windows, Unix and OS X:

 - Chrome
 - Chromium